The City of Cleveland Curbside Recycling Program will start the week of June 13, 2022!

 hazardous materials disposal, and drop-off locations.

-Enrolled households will receive a welcome booklet with 3 sticker inserts.
+Enrolled households receive a welcome booklet with 3 sticker inserts.
 These stickers must be placed on your City blue recycling cart to be identified as enrolled in the recycling program.

 What does it mean to “opt in”?

-The new program works like a free subscription service for recycling at your home.
+The new program works like a subscription service for recycling at your home.
 Opting in is the

 way that you enroll for that service.
 This is a one-time action.
 You will not have to renew it.